AnumEssani/Quarter3-Assignment1/Microservices.md

 > •	inter-component software access via a chosen protocol, HTTP being the most common

 The burgeoning "software-defined" world is all based around software speaking to software, abstracting the underlying infrastructure.
 Micro-services allows the isolation of roles and applications within that software environment to make them thinner, more agile, and also less dependent on each other at the code layer.

+# Containers Does Not Mean Microservices:

+Another challenge is that many folks have the idea that by using containers to build and deploy your applications that you have a microservices architecture.
+Nope.
+Although containers are a great infrastructure platform to enable microservices, it does not always mean that.
+It is entirely possible to build a monolithic application inside containers.
+This is often compared to the idea that just because you drive an SUV, it doesn't mean that you are using it for sport utility.
+Sometimes it is just for comfort or style.